-Mixed-Up Lovers—And Mixed-Up Critics
+Mixed-Up Lovers—and Mixed-Up Critics

 Or how utterly ill-founded that interpretation actually is?

 My premise is twofold.
-Not just that Romeo & Juliet is Shakespeare’s most misunderstood play.
+Not just that Romeo and Juliet is Shakespeare’s most misunderstood play.
 That it’s his most understudied play.

 Everything Shakespearean’s been analyzed to death, right?
 Not at all.
 Quite the opposite here.